-Rare Disease Ghana Initiative was started in 2017 by Mr. Samuel Agyei Wiafe – a Clinical Psychologist who saw the need to advocate for people affected by rare diseases in Ghana after he came across a family affected by an undiagnosed syndrome.
+Rare Disease Ghana Initiative was started in 2017 by Mr. Samuel Agyei Wiafe - a Clinical Psychologist who saw the need to advocate for people living with rare diseases in Ghana after he came across a family affected by an undiagnosed syndrome.
 After realising the impact of undiagnosed and rare diseases on the family and the challenges within the healthcare system, he has established Rare Disease Ghana Initiative to champion advocacy and support for families affected.

 Rare Disease Ghana Initiative (RDGI) is a registered national Non-Governmental Organisation in Ghana made up of a network of professionals, patients, caregivers and organisations whose aim is to develop, seek wide endorsement and to advocate for the implementation of a plan to support research, education, service development and seek support for individuals and families affected by undiagnosed, genetic and rare diseases in Ghana.
 RDGI brings together rare disease patient support groups, charitable and non-profit organizations, health organizations, clinical experts, researchers, emerging biotech enterprises, and industry partners to take action on rare disease in Ghana and in collaboration with international alliances.

-Rare Diseases Ghana Initiative works in partnership with government, government agencies, industries, individuals and other non-governmental organizations to develop a National Policy for Rare Diseases in Ghana and to determine strategies for its implementation.
+Rare Diseases Ghana Initiative works in partnership with government, government agencies, industries, individuals and other non-governmental organizations to take action on rare diseases.

 To improve the wellbeing and quality of life of families affected by undiagnosed and rare diseases in Ghana.

 To be the leading organization for health professionals, patients, caregivers and researchers; serving as the voice and coordinating care for rare diseases in Ghana.